ForgeRock/forgeops/cluster/addons/prometheus/README.md

 The entire configuration for Prometheus, Alertmanager, and Grafana can be found in the `kube-prometheus-stack`
 [values file](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
-Configuration overrides for the CDM are contained in the ``cluster/addons/prometheus/prometheus-operator.yaml`` file.
+Configuration overrides for the ForgeOps deployment are contained in the ``cluster/addons/prometheus/prometheus-operator.yaml`` file.
 If you want to specify additional customized configuration values, do one of the following: